Roman Oben: College career

 A two-sport college athlete, Oben played college football at the University of Louisville, and was a four-year letterman in football and three-year letterman in track and field.

 In football, he was an All-National Independent first team selection as a junior.
-In track and field, as a freshman in 1991,he placed at the Metro Conference Championship in the shot put.
+In track and field, as a freshman in 1991, he placed at the Metro Conference Championship in the shot put.

 While at the University of Louisville, Oben became a member of Alpha Phi Alpha fraternity and was Vice President of the Alpha Pi chapter of Alpha Phi Alpha.

-NFL career
+Professional career

-Selected in the third round (66th overall) by the New York Giants in the 1996 NFL Draft, Oben was the first Cameroonian-born NFL player drafted.
+Selected in the third round (66th overall) by the New York Giants in the 1996 NFL draft, Oben was the first Cameroonian-born NFL player drafted.
 Oben started in over 90% of the games in his 12-year career at left tackle.
 He played for the New York Giants (1996–99), Cleveland Browns (2000–01), Tampa Bay Buccaneers (2002–03), and San Diego Chargers (2004–07).